Sami606713/CreditRisk/README.md

 - Both conatin same data about bank.
 - Both files also contain `-99999` values.
 - `-99999` are the missing values.
-- We can specific `-99999` as a `Null value` while reading the data.

 ## Reading Data